GeorgieEggleton/ski_school/README.md

 ### Styling
 The styling as not as polished as I would like.
 Unfortunately I ran out of time to do anything further with this.
 -	Home page paragrapgh text is too small on Mobile devices
+- Previous order history is not suitably styled for mobile devices.
 -	There is a small point between the desktop and the mobile view where there text is the wrong size, I believe this only happens in DevTools responsive mode when pulling the screen size in.
 On all mobile devices I have tested it displays correctly.